 Except for the outer walls of the Chapel of St. George (Kapela sv.
 Jurija), which was consecrated in 1489, all the other main buildings of the present castle were either built or rebuilt in the 16th and 17th centuries.
 Until 1814 the castle served as a garrison and later a provincial prison.
 Built in 1848 was the Outlook Tower (Razgledni stolp), the home of the guard whose duty was to shoot cannons to warn against fire and announce important visitors and events taking place in Ljubljana – a duty previously performed by town servants at the Pipers' Tower (Stolp piskačev).
 In 1905 the castle was purchased by the Municipality of Ljubljana in order to be used for cultural purposes, but until 1964 it mainly served as a residential building.
 Afterwards it underwent a renovation, which has still been going on.
-Since 2000, the castle has been administered by the Festival Ljubljana event management company, and since then by the Ljubljana Castle Public Institution.
+Between 2000 and 2011, the castle was managed by the Festival Ljubljana event management company, and since then by the Ljubljana Castle Public Institution.

 Ljubljana Castle is a major tourist attraction and a picturesque venue of numerous cultural events including concerts, theatre performances, exhibitions, congresses and official receptions, which add a special flavour to the lively pulse of life in Ljubljana.